-In order to focus district priorities and resources, two district-wide goals have been written and maintained for the current and final year of the LCAP cycle (2023-2024 school year).
-Our Local Control and Accountability Plan (LCAP) not only satisfies the planning standards for our Single Plan for Student Achievement (SPSA), but also fulfills the requirements for Additional Targeted Student Improvement (ATSI).
+In order to focus district priorities and resources, two district-wide goals have been written and maintained for current and final year of the LCAP cycle (2023-2024 school year).
+Our Local Control and Accountability Plan (LCAP) also satisfies the requirements for our School Plan for Student Achievement (SPSA).
 By incorporating the necessary components of these plans into our LCAP, we can ensure that our strategies and goals are aligned across all initiatives and that we are effectively utilizing our resources to improve student outcomes.
-This comprehensive approach to planning allows us to holistically address the needs of our students and provides a roadmap for achieving success in all areas of our educational programs.
+This comprehensive approach to planning allows us to holistically address the needs of our students and provides a roadmap for achieving success in all areas of our educational programs within one strategic plan.

-Goal 1: All students will improve their academic achievement in order to meet and / or exceed grade level standards to graduate being College and Career Ready.
+Goal 1: All students will improve their academic achievement in order to meet and / or exceed grade level standards to graduate being College and Career ready.